 That’s why limonene is used in aromatherapy — the practice of inhaling essential plant oils or applying them topically to alleviate stress and anxiety, promote sleep, and support overall well-being.

 Additionally, limonene is sold in liquid or capsule supplements for relieving acid reflux and anxiety.

 Thanks to its pleasant fragrance, limonene is also added to soaps, perfumes, shampoos, and other cosmetic items, as well as cleaning products.

 Meanwhile, in the food and beverage industry, limonene is used as a flavoring in sodas, candy, fruit juice, gum, ice cream, and other items.

 Limonene has industrial uses as well, as a cleaning agent for removing paint, oil, stains, tar, and grease, and as a natural, environmentally friendly pesticide.

-Limonene in Cannabis
+Limonene in Your Cannabis Product

 Limonene is one of many terpenes that give cannabis its aroma.
 This explains why strains rich in limonene tend to have a notable orange or lemon scent, although it depends on which other terpenes are present.

 More importantly, limonene potentially contributes to many of the effects sought after by medical cannabis patients..

 For example, some cannabis users look for limonene-rich cannabis strains to help them relax, unwind, and relieve stress, which isn’t surprising given its anxiolytic, anti-stress, and antidepressant properties.